Federal Work-Study

 The FWS program provides support staff to VCU departments and community organizations in Richmond at little or no cost to the employer.

-The FWS program covers 100% of FWS student wages.
-Employers are not required to contribute toward student wages.
-However, employers may be required to pay any student earnings over the student's FWS allotment or if there are any changes in a student’s eligibility.
-This labor distribution and cost coverage is effective for the 2025-2026 academic year only and will be reevaluated yearly.
-Read the Federal Work-Study Employer Handbook for details.
+Employers may be required to pay any student earnings over the student's FWS allotment or if there are any changes in a student's eligibility.
+This labor distribution and cost coverage is effective for the 2026-2027 academic year only and will be reevaluated yearly.
+Please review the

-August 10, 2025 is the earliest possible date authorized students can begin working for the AY 2025-2026.
 The last day of the FWS program for AY 2025-2026 is May 9, 2026.